carla-paloma/book-club/about.markdown

 **What is the maximum number of members?**

 The maximum amount of members is ten.
-We need female members as for September 2020.

 **When will the next meeting take place?**